 We are living through a time of unprecedented global change.
 Like it or not, huge changes are taking place in politics, the economy, technology, society, and the environment:

-The banking crisis, Brexit, austerity, taxation; the rise of the political right and left, immigration, mass migration, armed conflict, war, terrorism; volatile prices and availability of basic resources (think oil, steel, water, food); new technologies (smartphones, drones, artificial intelligence, Internet of things, biomimicry, GMOs, driverless vehicles, solar power) and disruptive innovation (Uber, Airbnb, Tesla); high competition, low economic growth, stock market and exchange rate volatility; hurricanes, floods, droughts, earthquakes, new diseases (of plants, animals, and humans), climate change, and the ongoing degradation of the planetary life support system we call ‘the environment’.
+Covid-19, Brexit, America First, Belt and Road, Gilets Jaunes, austerity, the rise of the political right and left, fake news (lies disguised as truth), migration, terrorism… smartphones, drones, artificial intelligence, driverless vehicles, electric vehicles, the Internet of things, Airbnb, Uber, Tesla, Amazon, low economic growth, stock market volatility, storms, floods, droughts, fires, earthquakes, new diseases (of plants, animals, and humans), climate change, Extinction Rebellion, and the ongoing degradation of the planetary life support system we call ‘the environment’…

-Just ten years ago most of these items were barely on our radar.
+These are just some of the changes that are happening in this time of Churning.
+Ten years ago almost all them were barely on our radars.
 Now they are the new normal.
-And though there may be items on this list you have not heard of, and others you do not care about, there is probably at least one item here that is already affecting you significantly.
+Although there will be many items on this list that you do not care about, there is probably at least one item that is affecting you significantly.

-The people we work with — customers, suppliers, and colleagues — all have their pressures too.
-And when two pressured people meet it is no surprise if stressed communications lead to poor decisions, making a bad situation worse.
-In this way the churning feeds on itself and grows.
+This puts pressure on us all.
+And the people around us all have their pressures too: customers, suppliers, colleagues, friends, and family.
+And when two pressured people meet it is no surprise if stressed communications lead to poor decisions and make a bad situation worse.
+In this way the Churning feeds on itself and grows.